Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-There are two major approaches for generating invariants: the Cartan-Karlhede algorithm and scalar polynomial invariants.
-We have seen that implementing the Cartan-Karlhede algorithm is not a trivial procedure.
-In comparison the computation of scalar polynomial invariants is straightforward, one merely takes the copies of the curvature tensor and its covariant derivatives, and contracts them to produce scalars.
-This can be done in any frame basis.

-While this procedure is simple, there are several unanswered questions relating to the minimal number of scalar curvature invariants to compute, and the highest order covariant derivative of the curvature tensor needed to completely classify a spacetime.
-In four dimensions, considerable effort has been focused on studying the zeroth order scalar curvature invariants in order to determine the minimal basis of algebraically independent invariants needed to generate any other scalar curvature invariant \cite{CM1991}.
-While less has been done to study higher order scalar curvature invariants \cite{Exact,CMM2013}.

-We will compare the Cartan invariants of the P-type I 3D G\"{o}del-like metric to some of its scalar curvature invariants as given in \cite{CMM2013}.
-In section \ref{PtypeI} we found that for the P-type I metrics the algebraically independent invariants required for classification are
+\begin{section}{Characterization of the G\"odel-like spacetimes using Scalar polynomial invariants} To begin, we consider the Cartan invariants of the P-type {\bf I} (or {\bf IZZ}) 3D G\"{o}del-like metric and compare them to the SPIs given in \cite{CMM2013}.
+In section \ref{PtypeI} we found that the algebraically independent invariants required for classification of the P-type {\bf I} metrics are \beq \eeq Calculating the SPIs and making the substitutions for the zeroth order Cartan invariants: { The three zeroth order SPIs in \cite{CMM2013} are: } which are polynomials in $\sqrt{I_0}, I_1, I_2$.

-Since the Ricci tensor is constructed from the metric, inverse metric, and derivatives of the metric, we expect the scalar curvature invariants also to be some rational functions of the the metric functions $H(r)$ and $D(r)$ and their derivatives.
-Calculating them, we find this to be the case.
-In particular, after making the substitutions